-First parcel size = 40 acres = 1 Minimum Parcel Second parcel size = 36 acres = 1 Minimum Parcel b.
+minimum First parcel size = 40 acres = 1 Minimum Parcel actual Second parcel survey size = 367 acres = 1 Minimum Parcel One development unit would be allowed by rounding the acreage off to 40 acres b.
 Building and Structure Minimum Setback Requirements.

-All property lines 25 feet Public Road right-of-way or road easement 125 feet Watercourse Ordinary High Water Mark 150 feet
+All property lines 25 feet

+Public Road right-of-way or road easement 125 feet

+Watercourse Ordinary High Water Mark 150 feet

-\Setback from the Watercourse Ordinary High Water Marks may be reduced with an approved Watercourse Mitigation Plan in accordance with Section 12.10.
+Setback from the Watercourse Ordinary High Water Marks may be reduced with an approved Watercourse Mitigation Plan in accordance with Section 15.

-- c.
-Building Height - 1.
-Maximum Building Height shall be 35 feet for Buildings with roof pitch equal to or greater than 1:4. - 2.
+c.
+Building Height

+- 1. Maximum Building Height shall be 35 feet for Buildings with roof pitch equal to or greater than 1:4. - 2.
 Maximum Building Height shall be 25 feet for Buildings with roof pitch less than 1:4. - 3.
-Multiple pitch roofs would need to meet the height limit for that portion of roof dependent on type of pitch. - 4.
-Architecture features such as belfries, cupolas, chimneys, and parapet walls shall be allowed to extend no more than 3 feet above the maximum Building Height. - 4.5 Additional Standards.
-See General Development Standards Section 12 and Signs Section 13.
+Multiple pitch roofs would need to meet the height limit for that portion of roof dependent on type of pitch.

+- 4. Architecture features such as belfries, cupolas, chimneys, and parapet walls shall be allowed to extend no more than 3 feet above the maximum Building Height. - b.
+Minimum setbacks for residential buildings shall be twenty-five (25) feet from any property line, road right of way or road easement; one hundred (100) feet from any creek; one hundred and twenty-five (125) feet from the right of way of the Bridger Canyon Road, Kelly Canyon Road, and Jackson Creek Road. - 4.5 Additional Standards.
+See General Development Standards Section 15 and Signs Section 16.